 One brown box, three retro-inspired wrapping ideas.
 Download the three festive tags (mittens, holly jolly, and the striped shipping tag), print onto white cardstock and cut out.
 Then attach one to the top of each box.
 Dangle the mittens using striped twine and a bow, embellish the holly jolly tag with a simple strip of ribbon, and add a postage stamp and a stamped postmark to the striped shipping tag for a mailed package appearance.

 Create fun, festive mini gift boxes using die cuts or patterns.
-Many local scrapbooking stores have die-cutting systems and large box dies that you can use.
-Or use the same embellishments to dress up store-bought boxes.
-Glue decorative papers to the sides, then finish the look with a glittery initial in place of a gift tag.
+Many local scrapbooking stores have die-cutting systems and large die-cut boxes that you can use, or simply adorn purchased boxes with festive embellishments.
+Glue decorative papers to the sides, then finish the Christmas craft with a glittery initial in place of a gift tag.

-Instead of using paper gift wrap this year, why not try wrapping gifts in your favorite cotton fabrics?
-Wrap as usual, securing the fabric with a bit of hot glue, and tie with a bold ribbon.
+Instead of using paper gift wrap this year, why not try wrapping your Christmas gifts in your favorite cotton fabrics?
+Wrap each gift as usual, securing the fabric with a bit of hot glue, then tie with a bold ribbon.